yetanotherco/aligned_layer/docs/guides/2_integration_aligned_into_your_application.md

 You can find an example of the proof submission and verification in the [Quiz Program](../../examples/zkquiz/quiz/script/src/main.rs).

-The example generates a proof, instantiate a wallet to submit the proof, and then submits the proof to Aligned for verification.
+The example generates a proof, instantiates a wallet to submit the proof, and then submits the proof to Aligned for verification.
 It then waits for the proof to be verified in Aligned.

 #### Using the CLI
 You can find examples of how to submit a proof using the CLI in the [submitting proofs guide](0_submitting_proofs.md).